maty-millien/EpiStyle/README.md

 * ⚙️ **Customizable:** Control which files to analyze or exclude.
 * 📂 **.gitignore Aware:** Respects ignored files and directories.

+> 💡 **Tip:** For the best experience, install the [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) VS Code extension.
+It highlights errors and warnings directly in the editor.

 ## ⚠️ Requirements

 * [Docker](https://www.docker.com/) installed and running.